JesterWizard/C-SkillSystem-Mokha/docs/Jester_Documents/StatScreen_Promotions.md

 ## Limitations/Bugs

-There is a problem in [DrawItemPage.c](../../Kernel/Wizardry/Core/StatScreen/DrawItemPage.c) inside ``HbRedirect_SSItem`` where I've attempted to turn off the R text option for promotion locations the unit isn't using (e.g. they only have 2 promotions instead of 3).
+- There is a problem in [DrawItemPage.c](../../Kernel/Wizardry/Core/StatScreen/DrawItemPage.c) inside ``HbRedirect_SSItem`` where I've attempted to turn off the R text option for promotion locations the unit isn't using (e.g. they only have 2 promotions instead of 3).
 However, there doesn't seem to be a bulletproof way of disabling R text in this situation when transitioning around the page with the DPAD.
 Right now, the best I've been able to do is disable R text when you try to enable it directly on an unused space on the page.

+- Some logic expects this page to be 7th in ``gStatScreen.page`` (which as a 0 based index would be 6).
+So the MP system and personal info stat pages will need to be enabled or certain things might not work correctly.
+At some point I'll look into solving this.

 Report any further issues in the [issues](https://github.com/JesterWizard/C-SkillSystem-Mokha/issues) tab of the repo.